-Work Based Learning (WBL) Capstone is an instructional strategy that can be implemented as a stand-alone course that prepares students for college and career.
+Work Based Learning (WBL) Capstone is an instructional strategy that can be implemented as a stand-alone course that prepares students for college and/or career.
 This strategy builds students' skills and knowledge in their chosen career path and furthers their study within the area of interest.
 Work Based Learning Capstone experiences occur in workplaces and involve an employer assigning a student meaningful job tasks to develop his or her skills, knowledge, and readiness for work.
 A standards based training plan is developed by the student, teacher, and workplace mentor to guide the student's work based learning experiences and assist in evaluating achievement and performance.
 Students have the opportunity to apply the concepts, skills, and dispositions learned in previous coursework in their pathways in real world business and industry settings.
 Students are monitored in their experiences by the content-related CTE teacher.

-- Grade 12 - Prerequisites: Preparing for College and Careers and 3 credits of courses related to a student's pathway OR have completed a CTE Pathway or be concurrently completing a CTE Pathway - Counts as a Directed Elective or Elective for the General, Core 40, Core 40 with Academic Honors and Core 40 with Technical Honors diplomas - A Flex Credit course - A College and Career Pathway course - A two credit course per semester / four credits for school year - Participation in this program requires recommendation of appropriate CTE Teacher(s) and an Interview
+- Grade 12 - Prerequisites: Preparing for College and Careers and 3 credits of courses related to a student's pathway OR have completed a CTE Pathway OR be concurrently completing a CTE Pathway OR have complete at least one advanced career and technical education course from a program or program of study. - Student's worksite placement must align to the student pathway. - Counts as a Directed Elective or Elective for the General, Core 40, Core 40 with Academic Honors and Core 40 with Technical Honors diplomas - A Flex Credit course - A College and Career Pathway course - A two credit course per semester / four credits for school year - Participation in this program requires recommendation of appropriate CTE Teacher(s) and an Interview